mhbabu/e-commerce-order-management-api/README.md

 - Automatic invoice generation on order delivery (PDF)
 - Manual invoice generation and download
 - Email notifications for order updates
+- Low stock alert email sent to vendor when order is delivered

 ### Authentication & Authorization
 - JWT authentication with refresh tokens